 The very developments perceived as bigger security risks also create opportunities for new solutions, according to Michael Wyatt, managing director, Deloitte & Touche LLP, and identity management solution leader in the company’s Advisory’s Cyber Risk Services quoted in the report.

-This is certainly the case for machine identity protection.
+This is certainly the case for machine identity management.
 Companies must be diligent in preventing phishing attacks and other malicious behavior before they strike.
 An important component of this diligence is achieving total visibility of the keys and certificates that govern a company’s machine identities.
 Find out how Venafi can help.